Imagine this for a second: there is a job that allows you a ton of creative freedom.

 Yes, the job is a graphic designer.

-I decided to take a look at 100 job posts to figure out what skills they want a graphic designer to have.
+So I looked at 100+ job posts to figure out what skills they want a graphic designer to have.

 1. Be a master of Photoshop, Illustrator & InDesign